Abita Brewing Company

 The Abita Brewing Company is a brewery in Covington, Louisiana, United States, 43 miles (69 km) north of New Orleans.
 Abita was founded by Jim Patton and Rush Cumming in 1986, in downtown Abita Springs, Louisiana.
 The original location in downtown Abita Springs is now the Abita Brew Pub.

 Brewery

 The company brews its beer with water from artesian wells.
 In August 2005, Stuff Magazine called Abita's Turbodog Ale the best beer made in America.
 Abita Bock was listed among the Top 10 Spring Beers by Fox News in 2012.
-Abita Bock is the brewery's first seasonal brew and is available January - March.

 Production

 In 1986, the company produced 1,500 barrels of beer.
 In 2011, Abita brewed over 130,000 barrels of beer and 5,000 barrels of root beer.
 In August 2013, the company announced it would add another 200 barrel brewing system to its existing 100 barrel system, increasing its capacity from 150 bottles per minute to 400 per minute.

 The Abita Brewing Company produces seventeen year-round flagship brews (Andy Gator, Strawgator, Abita Amber, Alphagator Golden, Light, Turbodog, Purple Haze, Jockamo I.P.A. and Restoration Pale Ale), five seasonal beers, three Harvest brews, four Big Beers, and others a draft-only series of Select beers and a root beer all from a state-of-the-art brewing complex.